-K. Jade Power Trust (formerly Blockchain Power Trust)
+A. Jade Power Trust (formerly Blockchain Power Trust)

 In January 2017, the Company provided Jade Power Trust ("Jade") a three-year, non-revolving loan (the "Jade Loan") and received a royalty (the "Jade Royalties") on certain of Jade's renewable energy generation assets.
-Jade is a Canadian publicly listed trust and an independent power producer that owns and operates facilities that produce electricity from renewable energy sources in Eastern Europe.
+Jade is a Canadian publicly listed trust focused on the development and generation of energy from renewable sources.